Back to the home page

 - 6. Want more tips?

-Swapping is one of the biggest threats to performance.
-This hasn't changed over the years and will stay that way, as long as RAM will continue to be faster than permanent storage devices.
-That's why zswap exists: to mitigate this undesirable effect of swapping, by a reduction of I/O activity.
-Or in normal human language: zswap will make the system write less to the hard disk.
+That's why zswap has been invented: to mitigate this undesirable effect of excessive swapping, by a reduction of I/O activity.
+Or in normal human language: zswap will make the system use the hard disk less.

 Once the pool is full or the RAM is exhausted, the least recently used page is decompressed and written to the swap on the hard disk, as if it had not been intercepted at all.
 After that page has been dumped into the disk swap, the compressed version in the RAM pool will be deleted, thus freeing up the space it took in the RAM.

 By default, zswap is switched off.
 When switched on, it uses up to 20 percent of the RAM memory by default.
-In my how-to, you'll also learn how to set that maximum at 30 percent, which virtually "increases" your system memory a lot (don't increase that maximum above 40 percent, because higher maximum percentages might not leave enough RAM for uncompressed use).
+In my how-to, you'll also learn how to set that maximum at 30 percent, which virtually "increases" your system memory a lot (don't increase that above 40 percent, because a higher percentage might not leave enough RAM for uncompressed use).

 The price you pay for turning on zswap, is twofold:

-- Your processor (CPU) will be taxed more, because it'll have to compress and decompress more.
-With a single-core CPU of low speed there might be a noticeable performance hit, as compressing/decompressing data requires a faster CPU, preferably a multi-core one.
+- Your processor (CPU) will be taxed more, because it'll have to compress and decompress data more often.
+With a weak CPU there might be a noticeable performance hit, as compressing/decompressing data goes quicker with a reasonably fast CPU, preferably a multi-core one.

-That's why I advise, if your computer has a relatively weak CPU, to turn on zswap only in combination with a swappiness that has been reduced to 45 (see item 1.2 on this page).
+That's why I advise, if your computer has a weak CPU, to turn on zswap only in combination with a swappiness that has been reduced to 45 (see item 1.3 on this page).

 Note: If your hard disk is an SSD, there's an extra reason to use zswap.
 That's because too many disk write actions, like frequent disk swapping, reduce the lifespan of an SSD.